nodejs/dev-policy/convergence.md

 Ownership of the iojs.org and nodejs.org domains will transfer to the Node.js Foundation.
 The existing nodejs.org and iojs.org websites will be merged and managed by a Website Working Group chartered by the TSC with staff and management assistance provided by the Node.js Foundation.

-Ownership of the existing @nodejs and @official_iojs Twitter handles will transfer to the Node.js Foundation and will become the responsibility of the Evangelization Working Group with staff and management assistance provided by the Node.js Foundation.
+Ownership of the existing @nodejs and @official_iojs Twitter handles, Google+ and Facebook accounts will transfer to the Node.js Foundation and will become the responsibility of the Evangelization Working Group with staff and management assistance provided by the Node.js Foundation.

 Ownership of the existing @nodejs mail servers will transfer to the Node.js Foundation and will become the responsibility of the TSC with staff and management assistance provided by the Node.js Foundation.